Visiting Research Scholars Program

 - Two- to three-page statement of your research project;

-- A copy of your TOEFL score report (highly recommended, but not required).
+- A copy of your TOEFL score report (highly recommended, but not required); and

 The application deadline is April 1 for Fall Semester, and September 1 for Spring Semester.
 Since we have a limited number of available seats for Visiting Scholars, late applications are unlikely to be considered.
 To send application materials via email, or if you have additional questions about the process, please contact us at email@example.com.
 Please note that it usually takes several weeks for an admission decision.